Melanie Verwoerd: UNICEF

 In April 2007, Verwoerd was appointed executive director of UNICEF Ireland.
-She presided over an increase in income for the organization from €4.7 million in 2005 to €8.4 million in 2010, despite a severe recession in Ireland from 2008 onwards.
+She presided over an increase in income for the organisation from €4.7 million in 2005 to €8.4 million in 2010, despite a severe recession in Ireland from 2008 onwards.

 In 2007, she criticised the Garda National Immigration Bureau, stating: "Like so many other immigrants, I was treated very badly and impolitely when I had to renew my visa.
 And it's been very interesting because I've had floods of emails following that from people saying they've had similar and worse experiences".
 During her tenure she travelled extensively to UNICEF field offices, including Mozambique, Rwanda, Kenya, Swaziland, and Zimbabwe.
 She was involved in lobbying the Irish government to introduce new legislation to protect women from female genital mutilation and was involved in introducing a more child-friendly asylum process.
 In 2007, she stated her concerns about refugee children in Ireland: "I'm very concerned about that, UNICEF is very concerned about that.
 There are various issues -- the fact that we lose children; hundreds of unaccompanied minors have gone missing in Ireland in the last five years.
 The Garda know about it, the government knows about it, but very little seems to be done?
 How are they being followed up?
 How are they being looked for?
 You have these hostels where there isn't proper control over the children".